Othiil/Chomagerie/README.md

-# RisiBot
+# Chomagerie
-It's just a useless bot for discord
+It's just a useless bot for discord,

-It's still under development, it's missing things and the code is not great

 # Command